jesus-pe-i/phantom_threads_thesis/README.md

 Overall, no estimator dominates every inferential target.
 M3 provides particularly strong control of inactive network leakage and strong topology recovery, while GIGG allows greater flexibility in recovering active magnitudes.
 The group elastic net often provides a strong compromise, while HLAG performs well for active magnitudes but can be weaker for lag attribution.

-The thesis also applies the framework to a 56-dimensional panel of 14 Mexican banks, finding dominant own-bank dynamics alongside a structured cross-bank predictive network.
+The Mexican banking application finds dominant own-bank dynamics alongside a structured cross-bank predictive network.
+Across the four empirical estimators, Banregio emerges as the strongest sender, while the Bayesian specifications recover closely related rankings of cross-bank relationships.

 ## Reproducibility note

-This repository contains the reusable model, simulation, benchmark, and validation infrastructure.
+This repository contains the reusable model, simulation, benchmark, validation, and empirical-analysis infrastructure used in the thesis.

+The frozen simulation DGP bank is included directly in the repository.
+The Mexican banking data are provided separately through the `data-mex-v1` GitHub Release because of their size.

-The full frozen DGP bank, simulation campaign outputs, Mexican banking data, and thesis figure/table artifacts are not currently included, so the repository alone does not reproduce every numerical result in the thesis.
+Full simulation campaign outputs and thesis figure/table artifacts are not included.
+The repository is therefore intended to reproduce the modelling and analysis pipelines rather than serve as an archive of every intermediate or generated thesis artifact.

 ## Citation

 If you use this code, please cite:

-> Piñera Esquivel, Jesus Antonio (2026).
+> Pinera Esquivel, Jesus Antonio (2026).
 > ***Phantom Threads: Structured Priors for Network Recovery on Block VAR Models.***

 ## Author

-**Jesus Antonio Piñera Esquivel**
+**Jesus Antonio Pinera Esquivel**